 - Describe the holistic and integrated nature of resiliency and its key drivers in bridging urban divides

 - Work in remote and borderless teams to design collaborative approaches involving business, government and civil society to address urban resilience challenges, especially those facing informal settlements and urban slums

-This course is primarily geared towards graduate-level students in business with no prior background in urban resilience.
-Given the broad nature of the topic, however, and to facilitate the integration of concepts from multiple disciplines, participants in the course typically come from the fields of business, environmental studies, journalism, urban design and architecture, land and food systems, and public policy, students from these related areas are also being encouraged to take the course.
+Given the broad nature of the topic, and to facilitate the integration of concepts from multiple disciplines, participants in the course typically come from the fields of business, environmental studies, journalism, urban design and architecture, land and food systems, and public policy.

 The course will be capped at 40 students.
 If more than 40 studies are interested in taking the course, preference will be given first to students in the final year of their program and second to those with relevant experience in these topics.
 It is anticipated that we will have up to 8 teams of students, with each team having students from diverse fields of study across multiple locations.